Tonywww2/Palmon-Modpack/local/kubejs/event_groups/TFCEvents/worldgenData.md

 Creates a configured feature of the given type with the given config and the matching placed feature
 ```

-- `BlockToWeightedBlockStateMapEntry blockToWeightedBlockState(List<String> blocks, List<String> blockStates)`
+- `void babyBoulder(String name, List<BlockToBlockStatesMapEntry> states, Consumer<PlacedFeatureProperties> placement)`

   Parameters:
-  - blocks: List<String>- A list of strings, the registry names of blocks to be replaced
+  - name: String- The name of the feature, the namespace will default to 'kubejs_tfc' if none is provided
-  - blockStates: List<String>- A list of string representations of weighted block states
+  - states: List<BlockToBlockStatesMapEntry>- A list of {Block -> BlockState[]} objects in string form that define the baby boulder's state property
+  - placement: Consumer<PlacedFeatureProperties>- The placement properties

 ```
-Creates a new block list to weighted block state list map entry for use several configured features
+Creates a baby boulder configured feature and the matching placed feature
 ```

 - `void boulder(String name, List<BlockToBlockStatesMapEntry> states, Consumer<PlacedFeatureProperties> placement)`